Safe Zone Training

 Participating in the Safe Zone project indicates willingness and commitment to provide an atmosphere of inclusion, acceptance, and assistance that is free of judgment.
 The choice to post a Safe Zone sticker is a decision to make a visible statement that others can easily identify.

-If you represent an organization or department on campus (student, faculty, and staff), the Student Life Multicultural Center is available to provide trainings to you in a full 3-hour session, or in two 1 ½-hour blocks.
-To make an individualized request for your group or department (15 people or more), please email Appy Frykenberg at email@example.com.
+For trainings of this type, we offer a full 3-hour session, or can break it up into two 1 ½-hour blocks.
+To make an individualized request for your group or department (15 people or more), please fill out the request form below.